dhruvi29/dhruvi29/README.md

 <h2  align="center"> Hello there, <𝚍𝚎𝚟𝚎𝚕𝚘𝚙𝚎𝚛𝚜/>, I am Dhruvi Doshi !</h2>

 <p align="center">Enthusiastic Developer 👨‍💻 </a>, eager to contribute to team success through hard work, attention to detail, and
-excellent organizational skills, a clear understanding of frontend, backend, and project management.</p>
+excellent organizational skills, a clear understanding of backend, and project management.</p>